zordius/gulp-jsx-coverage/README.md

         reporter: 'spec'
     },

-    // Recommend moving this to .babelrc
-    babel: {                                         // will pass to babel-core
-        presets: ['es2015', 'react'],                // Use proper presets or plugins for your scripts
-        sourceMap: 'both'                            // get hints in covarage reports or error stack },

     coffee: {                                        // will pass to coffee.compile
         sourceMap: true                              // true to get hints in HTML coverage reports },